3 Signs your battery is about to die

 How long will a car battery last?

-Car batteries are designed to last between 3 and 5 years.
-All of our batteries come with a 3, 4 or 5 year guarantee, so in the unlikely case your battery fails, we'll replace it for free.
+All Halfords car batteries come with a 3, 4 or 5 year guarantee.
+In the unlikely case your battery fails, we'll replace it for free.
+There are no questions or quibbles, just a brand new car battery.

 How much does a new battery cost?

-The cost of a new, fully fitted car battery depends on the type of car you drive.
-For example, a car that is start/ stop enabled will need a specific type of battery.
-Our battery fitting prices start from just £20 and our technicians will always provide you with a quote upfront for the cost of a new battery.
+Halfords battery fitting prices start from just £20.
+Our technicians will always provide you with a no obligation quote upfront for the cost of a new battery.

 Shop batteries